Make every step count for your community.

 - Sign-up for the Scotiabank Charity Challenge

-Click register and complete the form.
+Click register and complete the race registration form.
 By following each step, you will enroll in both the race and fundraising program.

 - Registration confirmation